slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ## On selling, negotiation and price

 We're all in sales.
 To sell is to deal with objections.

-Sales used to be about information asymmetry but now it's mostly [applied persuasion](chapter_3_action.md#on-charming) and keeping [relationships]().
+Sales used to be about information asymmetry but now it's mostly [applied persuasion](chapter_3_action.md#on-charming) and keeping [relationships](#on-relationships).
 Best sellers are now ambiverts.

-> *'Traditional selling: extroverts -> cold calling -> tech made it more difficult
+Traditional selling: extroverts -> cold calling -> tech made it more difficult.

-Intruding (to get your foot in the door)
+- Intruding (to get your foot in the door)
-Pitching (to persuade the customer to buy)
+- Pitching (to persuade the customer to buy)
-Persisting (to push until you make the sale)'*
+- Persisting (to push until you make the sale)

-> *'Effective selling: ambiverts and introverts -> we don't need hunters, just farmers
+Effective selling: ambiverts and introverts -> we don't need hunters, just farmers.

-Research (to understand the customer - time spent alone on the Web, reading and analyzing information)
+- Research (to understand the customer - time spent alone on the Web, reading and analyzing information)
-Listening (to understand individual needs - being patient and quiet while remaining open to new ideas and perspectives)
+- Listening (to understand individual needs - being patient and quiet while remaining open to new ideas and perspectives)
-Reacting (to adapt to the identified needs - letting the other person set the pace and the agenda)'*
+- Reacting (to adapt to the identified needs - letting the other person set the pace and the agenda)'*

 > *'Instead of details use interesting testimonials that allow people to relate.'*